Amjad-Labs/Data-Analysis-Portfolio/README.md

-# Amjad India - Data Analyst Portfolio
+# Amjad - Data Analyst Portfolio
 ## About
 I’m a passionate and detail-oriented aspiring Data Analyst with a strong foundation in tools like SQL, Excel, Tableau, and Python.
 I specialize in data cleaning, visualization, and reporting, and I’m actively building a portfolio to showcase my ability to turn raw data into meaningful insights.